dbca-wa/tscr/README.md

 issues](https://img.shields.io/github/issues/dbca-wa/tscr.svg?style=popout)](https://github.com/dbca-wa/tscr/issues)
 <!-- badges: end -->

-The goal of `tscr` is to provide access to TSC data, and to provide working examples of analysis and visualisation of TSC data to answer QA, ecological, and management questions.
+The goal of `tscr` is to provide read/write access to TSC data, and to provide working examples of analysis and visualisation of TSC data to answer QA, ecological, and management questions as well as working data ETL pipelines.

 ## For conservation managers and ecologists